BugZero aligns with the NIST Risk Management Framework at Level 3

 Configuration Change Control

-a.
-Determine and document the types of changes to the system that are configuration-controlled;
+Determine and document the types of changes to the system that are configuration-controlled.

-b.
-Review proposed configuration-controlled changes to the system and approve or disapprove such changes with explicit consideration for security and privacy impact analyses;
+Review proposed configuration-controlled changes to the system and approve or disapprove such changes with explicit consideration for security and privacy impact analyses.

-c.
-Document configuration change decisions associated with the system;
+Document configuration change decisions associated with the system.

-d.
-Implement approved configuration -controlled changes to the system;
+Implement approved configuration -controlled changes to the system.

-e.
-Retain records of configuration-controlled changes to the system for [Assignment: organisation-defined time period];
+Retain records of configuration-controlled changes to the system for organization-defined time period.

-f.
-Monitor and review activities associated with configuration controlled changes to the system; and
+Monitor and review activities associated with configuration-controlled changes to the system.

-8. Coordinate and provide oversight for configuration change control activities through [Assignment: organization-defined configuration change control element] that convenes [Selection (one or more): [Assignment: organization-defined frequency]; when [Assignment: organization-defined configuration change conditions]].
+Coordinate and provide oversight for configuration change control activities through organization-defined configuration change control frequency or change conditions.

 CENTRAL MANAGEMENT